Fed widens counterparty eligibility for exit strategy

-NEW YORK The Federal Reserve on Thursday again widened the eligibility for counterparties that will participate in its exit strategy from its ultra-loose monetary policy when it is ready to end it.
+NEW YORK Aug 16 The U.S. Federal Reserve on Thursday again widened the eligibility for counterparties that will participate in its exit strategy from its ultra-loose monetary policy when it is ready to end it.

 On Thursday, the Federal Reserve Bank of New York said in order to be eligible to participate in eventual reverse repurchase agreements, government sponsored enterprises must have an average daily outstanding amount of reverse repurchase transactions of no less than $1 billion for the past three months.